 What we didn't like

-No native email: Cloudways doesn’t offer email hosting by default, but you can set up your mailbox using either Rackspace or Google Workspace as a paid add-on by paying at least $1/mo per user.
+No native email: Cloudways doesn't offer email hosting by default, but you can set up your mailbox using Rackspace or Google Workspace as a paid add-on for at least $1/mo per user.

 Learning curve: Cloudways' interface is very well designed, but there's an overwhelming amount of configuration settings, monitoring systems, and developer features that can scare away first-time users.